Vinicius-Evangelista/Design-Patterns/README.md

 that provide an instace of especific Database provider, SQL Server and Postgres.

 - **TcpServer**, an implementation of [Adapter](https://www.dofactory.com/net/adapter-design-pattern) that Adapt and old HTTP1 server to HTTP2.

+- **InfinityComment**, is just an implementatino of [Composite](https://www.dofactory.com/net/composite-design-pattern), that can hold a set comment and its childrens recursively.